d-bl/GroundForge-help/docs/symmetry/index.md

 Click/Tap
 ---------
-A form specifies how many twist are set when you click a pair and whether a clicked stitch is deleted or gets its color code changed.
+A form specifies how many twist are set when you click a pair segment between stitches and whether a clicked stitch is deleted or gets its color code changed.
-Segments on top of one another appear darker.
+Deleting stitches may cause segments on top of one another, they appear darker.

 ![](delete-color-code.png)

-Note that the color codes are reflected with the rest of the template copies, but the tool-tips are not.
+Note that the color codes are reflected and rotated with the rest of the template copies, but the tool-tips are not.
 The legend though does enumerate all stitches correctly.

 Stitches along the edges of the template are projected on top of one another